sgmurphy/wordpress-plugins/easy-fancybox/readme.txt

 2. Example of a YouTube movie in overlay.

 == Changelog ==

+= 2.2.3 =
+* Updated: Apply code standards to admin class
+* Udpated: Raise compatible version of pro to 2.0.0

 = 2.2.2 =
 * Added: JavaScript build set up with wp-scripts